saicumbulam/System-Design/ddis/transactions.md

 * Most databases prevent dirty-writes by using row-level locks i.e. when a transaction wants to modify an object, it must first acquire a lock on the object.
 It must then hold the lock until the transaction is committed or aborted.
 Only one transaction can hold a lock at a time.
 * Preventing dirty reads can also be implemented in a similar fashion.
 One can require that any transaction that wants to read an object should briefly acquire the lock and release it again after reading.
-* approach of requiring locks before reading is inefficient is practice because one long-running write transaction can force other read-only transactions to wait for a long time.
+* approach of requiring locks before reading is inefficient
 * Most databases prevent this by using approach: for every object that is written, the database remembers both the old committed value and the new value set by the transaction which holds the write lock.
 Any transactions that want to read the object are simply given the old value until the new value is committed.

 #### Snapshot Isolation and Repeatable Read

-**non-repeatable read or a read skew**.
+**Read skew**

-**Read skew** a long running read-only transaction can have situations where the value of an object or multiple objects changes between when the transaction starts and when it ends, which can lead to inconsistencies.
+- A long running read-only transaction can have situations where the value of an object or multiple objects changes between when the transaction starts and when it ends, which can lead to inconsistencies.

 **Non-Repeatable**